-The study further revealed that skin tests were never performed in 34% of the volunteers in the study prior to their use of hair dyes.
+The study further revealed that skin tests were never performed on 34% of the volunteers in the study prior to their use of hair dyes.

 With numerous hair dyes, techniques, and shade options available, it can be challenging to dye your hair at home.

-This is not to say that you cannot transform your hair’s looks from home; however, it would be best to reserve some more complicated hair coloring for the salon.
+This is not to say that you cannot transform your hair’s looks at home; however, it would be best to reserve some more complicated hair coloring for the salon.

 Nonetheless, you won’t have much problem dyeing your hair from home, provided you adhere to the instructions.